Stonehearst Asylum: Production

 Principal photography began in Bulgaria on June 21, 2013.
 On July 31, 2014, the film's title Eliza Graves was changed to Stonehearst Asylum.

-Music
+Soundtrack

 On November 25, 2013, John Debney was set to score the music for the film.
 The soundtrack was released digitally on October 14, 2014, and was released physically on November 11.

 Reception

 Box office

 Stonehearst Asylum has earned a total worldwide gross of $3.2 million.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 54% based on 56 reviews, and an average rating of 5.44/10.
 The website's critical consensus reads, "Stonehearst Asylum offers over-the-top fun for genre aficionados; for others, however, it's likely to prove a dull disappointment."
 On Metacritic, the film has a weighted average score of 52 out of 100, based on 14 critics, indicating "mixed or average reviews".

 Common criticism for the film centered upon what the reviewers felt was the film's failure to live up to its full potential, considering its atmosphere and all-A-list cast.
 The Los Angeles Times wrote, "On the surface, Anderson seems to have all the necessary pieces for a surreal psycho pop.
 But the fear factor eludes him, leaving Stonehearst Asylum more insipid than insane."

 Film Journal International and The A.V.
 Club both praised the film for its themes; the reviewer for Film Journal International wrote, "While the film lacks the macabre humor of the original story, it does an excellent job of conveying the creeping horror of Victorian medicine."